 850 W. Baltimore Street

-The Maryland Proton Treatment Center (“MPTC”) will be a leading edge cancer center that will bring a highly advanced form of cancer treatment - proton therapy - to Baltimore, the State of Maryland, Washington, DC, Delaware and Northern Virginia.
+The Maryland Proton Treatment Center (“MPTC”) is a leading edge cancer center that brings a highly advanced form of cancer treatment - proton therapy - to Baltimore, the State of Maryland, Washington, DC, Delaware and Northern Virginia.

-This center will feature five treatment rooms housed in an 110,000 square-foot facility in the University of Maryland BioPark on the University of Maryland, Baltimore campus.
+This center features five treatment rooms housed in an 110,000 square-foot facility in the University of Maryland BioPark on the University of Maryland, Baltimore campus.
 This outpatient facility will also feature ground floor retail and includes space for research and training.